 As previously mentioned, a large and vibrant senior population lives in Spring Hill, and around 162 nursing homes exist in or within proximity.
 These facilities provide needed services for elderly and vulnerable Spring Hill adults.
 However, high staff turnover, understaffing, lack of adequate training, and other issues can result in residents becoming injured by other residents or even abusive or neglectful staff.

-Nursing home abuse may include:
+Nursing home abuse in Spring Hill may include:

 - Physical abuse, such as slapping, punching, or pushing.

 - Emotional abuse, including threats, intimidation, or isolation from enjoyed activities to humiliate, hurt, or control the resident.

 - Sexual abuse, which involves any non-consensual sexual act.